 growth requires adaptation

-You’ve carefully curated this system of habits to optimise for growth.
+You’ve carefully curated this system of habits to optimize for growth.
 It addresses all the variables.
-It’s balanced - it should stand the test of time.
+It’s balanced, it should stand the test of time.

-But after a while your morning routine feels stale, your exercise plan delivers less progress, and you go through the motions of your self care practise with your mind on something else.
+But after a while, your morning routine feels stale, your exercise plan delivers less progress, and you go through the motions of your self-care practice with your mind on something else.

 The confusion and frustration seeps in… what is wrong?
 What variable could you have possibly missed?
 Do you just need to grit your teeth and try harder?